jessbudd/portfolio-site/src/site/posts/year-I-became-conference-speaker-3.md

 My DevFest talk was also non-technical, whereas my Laracon talk was the opposite.
 On one hand, you would think it would be easier because no one can dispute your points when you're discussing and drawing on your personal life experience.
 But on the other hand, it made me really nervous in the time leading up - I kept thinking _"why would anyone want to listen to me talk about myself?!_"

-Thankfully, it all went well and despite a small hiccup (forgetting to turn my lapel mic on - whoops!), I felt good about it when it was finished.
-The audience laughed and reacted in the right places and were smiling, nodding and giving me positive feedback throughout, which helped me relax.
+There was a small hiccup in the beginning, in that I had forgotten to turn my mic on.
+Members of the audience let me know during my introduction.
+Something like this could easily have thrown me off balance (like my slide notes did at Laracon), but it didn't thankfully.

+The audience was really friendly, laughing and reacting in all the right places, nodding along and giving me positive feedback throughout.
+This really helped, and I found my voice to be more even and I could slow down more than previously.

 <figure>
 <img src="/images/posts/devfest4.jpg" alt="Jess Budd presenting at Google DevFest Melbourne"/>
 <figcaption>Giving my talk <em>Live Life in Perpetual Beta</em> at Google Dev Fest Melbourne.</figcaption>
 </figure>

-I felt less drained after this talk then my previous talk, probably because it felt more like I had been chatting with a group of new friends than performing under a spotlight.
+I felt less drained after this talk then my previous talk, I think because it felt more like I had been chatting with a group of new friends than performing under a spotlight.

 If you're interested, you can [watch the video and check out my slides](http://bit.ly/googledevfest19).